camunda/camunda-docs/docs/apis-tools/operate-api/overview.md

 - Return `tenantId` field in response
 - Provide `tenantId` search parameter

-Review the Swagger documentation for the exact request and response structure.
+Review [the Operate API explorer](/api/operate/operate-api-introduction/) for the exact request and response structure.

 ## Search